Rutgers-Data-Science-Bootcamp/Surfs_Up/README.md

 ## Resources and softwares
-hawaii.sqlite databaee and Python, Pandas functions and methods, and SQLAlchemy
+hawaii.sqlite database and Python, Pandas functions and methods, and SQLAlchemy